 Documentation

-PsPM provides a principled approach to solving the inverse problem in psychophysiology: making inferences about psychological processes, given physiological data.
-This is a common application of psychophysiology - for example, making statements about fear learning, by “scoring” skin conductance responses.
-In such cases, the interest is not on the physiology itself - the interest is in the psychological process.
-PsPM offers a theoretically grounded approach to this problem.
-When you use PsPM code or concepts, we kindly ask you to reference our papers.
-This helps us to justify our continued efforts towards funders.
+When you use PsPM code or concepts, we ask you to reference our papers - an annotated reference list is provided below.
 Some PsPM pre-processing algorithms are based on other people’s work.
-This is detailed in the help of the respective functions, and we kindly ask you to reference these researchers’ work when you use them.
+This is detailed in the help of the respective functions, and we ask you to reference these researchers’ work when you use them.

 General background of PsPM and related methods